-To cancel the insurance, contact your insurance company or contact us either by telephone or in writing, in each case keeping within the time limits set out in your policy documentation.
+To cancel the insurance contact us either by telephone or in writing, in each case keeping within the time limits set out in your policy documentation.
 If you cancel your policy within the Cooling Off Period you may be charged for the time during which you were temporarily covered, and other charges may be applied to cover the insurer’s costs in arranging the cancelled policy.

-Once we or your insurers have been notified that you wish to cancel your policy you may be entitled to a refund or part of the premium paid.
+Once we have been notified that you wish to cancel your policy you may be entitled to a refund or part of the premium paid.
 Please note that should any claim occur prior to the cancellation of the policy then you are not entitled to a refund.